 Gregory H. Shill is an Associate Professor at the University of Iowa College of Law and an Affiliated Faculty Member at the National Advanced Driving Simulator at the University of Iowa College of Engineering.
 He is interested in firms, cities, and transportation, and he writes in the fields of corporate law, securities regulation, and law and economic geography/urban economics.
 His articles have been published or are forthcoming in the N.Y.U.
 Law Review, UCLA Law Review, Indiana Law Journal, Washington & Lee Law Review, and other journals.
-In 2020, Professor Shill published or will publish three law review articles, launched a podcast on law and urban economics (Densely Speaking: Conversations About Cities, Economics & Law), founded and ran a Seinfeld-themed fake law school for charity (Yada Yada Law School), and is organizing the first-ever academic conference on law and transportation, the Iowa Law Review Symposium on the Future of Law and Transportation, to be held virtually in November.
+In 2020, Professor Shill published three law review articles, launched a podcast on law and urban economics (Densely Speaking: Conversations About Cities, Economics & Law), founded and ran a Seinfeld-themed parody law school for charity (Yada Yada Law School), and hosted the first-ever academic conference on law and transportation, the Iowa Law Review Symposium on the Future of Law and Transportation.

 Professor Shill holds a J.D. from Harvard Law School and a B.A. from Columbia University.
 After law school, he clerked on the U.S. Court of Appeals for the Fifth Circuit and practiced as an appellate litigator and corporate lawyer in New York and London.
 He joined the Iowa faculty in 2017 following fellowships at Harvard Law School in the Program on Corporate Governance and N.Y.U.
 Law School.
 Prior to law school, he worked as a congressional staffer and received an M.A. in Judaic studies from the Jewish Theological Seminary.